-The science and mathematics departments of the UMass Lowell College of Sciences offer undergraduate programs leading to the Bachelor of Science degree.
+The sciences and mathematics departments of the UMass Lowell Kennedy College of Sciences offer undergraduate programs leading to the Bachelor of Science degree.
 Students who matriculate for the degree of Bachelor of Science may pursue majors in Biological Sciences, Chemistry, Computer Science, Environmental, Earth and Atmospheric Sciences, Mathematical Sciences, and Physics and Applied Physics.

-Students should consult the Graduate Catalog for information concerning master’s programs in Biological Sciences, Chemistry, Computer Science, Mathematics, Physics and Applied Physics, Polymer Science, Radiological Sciences and Protection, and doctoral programs in Chemistry, Computer Science, Physics and Applied Physics.
+Students should consult the graduate catalog for information concerning master’s programs in Biological Sciences, Chemistry, Computer Science, Mathematics, Physics and Applied Physics, Polymer Science, Radiological Sciences and Protection, and doctoral programs in Chemistry, Computer Science, Physics and Applied Physics.

 The Bachelor of Science degree is designed to provide a specialized education in one or more of the basic sciences.
 Specialized Bachelor of Science curricula, which are offered in areas of science and mathematics, provide opportunities for major and minor program options but afford greater opportunities for major specialization than are permitted in comparable Bachelor of Arts curricula.

 All Bachelor of Science programs require, as a minimum, 74 credits and 20 courses from the offerings of the science and mathematics departments.
 At least two courses are required in mathematics beyond pre-calculus mathematics and must include one calculus course and one additional mathematics elective.
 Individual programs may have additional mathematics requirements.

 Four science lecture courses with co-requisite laboratories are required.
 These are selected from approved courses from departments within the College and must include two science lecture/laboratory courses from outside the student’s major.

 For university policies concerning majors presented for the Bachelor of Science degree, see policies under the heading Academic Policies: Major Field Requirements.